OscarPellicer/tiled_occlusion/README.md

-# TiledOcclusion (+ FusionGrad)
+# extra_attributions

+This repo currently includes two attribution methods:

-Tiled Occlusion is a simple attribution method based on standard Occlusion and implemented using Captum's interface.
+- Tiled Occlusion is a simple attribution method built upon standard Occlusion and implemented using Captum's interface.

-Additionally, this repository also includes a better implementation of [FusionGrad](https://github.com/understandable-machine-intelligence-lab/NoiseGrad), that more closely follows Captum's interface.
+- FusionGrad is an implementation of [FusionGrad](https://github.com/understandable-machine-intelligence-lab/NoiseGrad), that more closely follows Captum's interface.

 ## Installation